bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedBldgElements/PropertySets/Pset_CoveringTypeMembrane/Documentation.md

-Properties for coverings of type membrane
+Properties for coverings of type membrane.